 Fines and Penalties: Besides criminal penalties, the GLC can charge business owners up to $50,000 for gambling offenses.
 These fines are separate from and in addition to any criminal fines imposed by the court.

 Asset Seizure: Sometimes, law enforcement can take business assets linked to illegal gambling.
-This may include equipment, cash, and even the property itself.
+This may include the machines, cash, and even the property itself.

 How Does a Conviction for Illegal Gambling Affect Your Criminal Record?

-A gambling conviction, whether a misdemeanor or felony, will likely appear on background checks.
-Employers and landlords often use these checks.
+A gambling conviction, whether a misdemeanor or felony, will likely appear on employer background checks.
+Future employers and landlords often use these checks.
 Most simple gambling offenses in Georgia classify as misdemeanors.
 A misdemeanor gambling conviction would result in a criminal record.

 A conviction for illegal gambling can lead to a permanent criminal record.
 This record can hurt your chances of getting a job.
 It can also impact personal relationships, like divorce and child custody cases.
 Having a gambling conviction on one’s record can make it more difficult to: